Ellie Goulding: 2012–2014: Halcyon and Halcyon Days

-Goulding contributed a track titled "Bittersweet" (produced by Skrillex) to the soundtrack of The Twilight Saga: Breaking Dawn – Part 2, released on 13 November 2012.
-It was announced on 12 February 2013, that in May 2013, she would be supporting Bruno Mars on his Moonshine Jungle World Tour on selected dates.
-On 20 May 2013, Goulding announced she would embark on a seven-date tour in the UK during October that year.
-On 28 May 2013, Goulding's cover of Alt-J's song "Tessellate" was released via her SoundCloud page.
-Goulding has also been reported to have filmed a music video for this track in Paris earlier that month.
-She claimed to be "making a video for a song that isn't on my record".

-In June 2013, Goulding performed at previous festivals and concerts including RockNess festival in Inverness, Capital FM Summertime Ball and Firefly Music Festival at The Woodlands in Dover, Delaware.
-On 2 July 2013, Goulding premiered a song titled "You My Everything" in the first episode of Skins Fire and that same day Goulding confirmed to Elle magazine that Halcyon would be re-released later that year.

-On 5 July 2013, Digital Spy confirmed the release of Halcyon Days, a repackaged edition of Halcyon, which was released on 23 August 2013.
-The re-release, featuring ten additional tracks, was preceded by the single "Burn", which had been uploaded to Goulding's SoundCloud page the previous day.
-On 7 July 2013, the official music video for "Burn" premiered on Goulding's Vevo channel on YouTube.
-"Burn" became Goulding's first single to top the UK's Official Singles Chart.

-Goulding was performing at V Festival Chelmsford when news of her first UK broke; Rita Ora surprised Goulding with her Official Number 1 Award.
-On 9 September 2013, Goulding released a music video for "How Long Will I Love You" for the film About Time.
-Goulding appeared on the soundtrack for the film The Hunger Games: Catching Fire with the track "Mirror".

-On 15 October 2013, Goulding confirmed on Fearne Cotton's radio show that "How Long Will I Love You" would be the next single for BBC's Children in Need.
+In May 2013, Goulding supported the American singer Bruno Mars on his tour, the Moonshine Jungle Tour, on selected dates.
+On 20 May, she announced that she would embark on a seven-date tour in the UK during October that year.
+Goulding's cover of Alt-J's song "Tessellate" was released on 28 May.
+In June, she performed at previous festivals and concerts including RockNess festival in Inverness, Capital FM Summertime Ball, and Firefly Music Festival at the Woodlands in Dover, Delaware.
+On 2 July, Goulding premiered "You My Everything" in the first episode of Skins Fire, and confirmed to Elle magazine that Halcyon would be re-released later that year.
+On 5 July, Goulding confirmed the release of Halcyon Days, a repackaged edition of Halcyon, released on 23 August.
+The re-release, featuring ten additional tracks, was preceded by the single "Burn", which had been uploaded to Goulding's SoundCloud the previous day.
+On 7 July, its music video premiered on Goulding's Vevo channel.
+The track became Goulding's first single to top the UK singles chart.
+Goulding performed at V Festival Chelmsford when news of her first UK broke; the English singer Rita Ora surprised Goulding with her Official Number 1 Award.
+On 9 September, Goulding released a music video for "How Long Will I Love You" for the film About Time.
+She also appeared on the soundtrack for the film The Hunger Games: Catching Fire with the track "Mirror".
+On 15 October, Goulding confirmed on Fearne Cotton's radio show that "How Long Will I Love You" would be the next single for the BBC's Children in Need.
 On the same day, the Active Child song "Silhouette", on which Goulding features, was also released.
-On 28 October 2013, Goulding posted an alternative video of "How Long Will I Love You" on her Vevo channel for the short film Tom & Issy, in which she also stars.
-On the final episode of The X Factor on 14 December, Goulding performed a duet with finalist Luke Friend.
+Goulding posted an alternative video of "How Long Will I Love You" on her Vevo channel for the short film Tom & Issy on 28 October, in which she also stars.
+On the final episode of The X Factor on 14 December, she performed a duet with finalist Luke Friend.